-No web cam required.
-Three non-cumulative examinations will be administered online.
-I will also be online as a virtual proctor monitoring your progress and to troubleshoot any problems.
-(You will see one question at a time).
-Each exam can consist of multiple choice, calculations, and true-false questions.
-Exam content will come from the textbook, lessons, assignments, and to a lesser degree YouTube® videos.
-Exams will open at 8:00 AM and remain open until 10:59 PM CST (see schedule).
+Four non-cumulative examinations will be administered online.
+Each exam can consist of multiple choice and/ or true-false questions.
+Exams will open at 8:00 am and remain open until 11:59 PM (CST) on the due dates (see schedule).
+The timing is dictated by UNT's semester structure.
+We must finish by December 5, 2025 @ 9:59 pm.
 You will complete all exams online within the time allotted.
-Each of the three exams may have different time limits (i.e., 50, 60 minutes).
+Each of the four exams may have different time limits (i.e., 50, 60 minutes).
 Modify your pop-up blocking software including the new Yahoo and Google browsers!
-Books and notes are NOT permitted!
+Books, neighbors, social media, Quizlet, and notes are NOT permitted!

-DSL, cable, Fiber, or better connections are preferred for exams.
+DSL, cable, or better connections are preferred for exams.
 Most homes and apartments have robust Internet service.
 Using wireless connections in your home will be OK.
-Dial-up and cellular wireless connections have proven unsatisfactory and problem laden in the past.
+Dialup and cellular wireless connections have proven unsatisfactory and problem laden in the past.
 Exam times will always be stated in Central Standard Time (CST) and will be located under the "Quizzes" tab (left side navigation menu) on the home page.
 You can also access exams via the modules function.